Project rebuild: How DDB Group Melbourne pulled itself back from the brink

 - DDB in Sydney may have lost a major client in Westpac, but its Melbourne business unit is on the up following years of decline that, by October 2020, left it down to the bare bones and just 15 staff across creative (DDB), PR (Mango) and digital experience (Tribal) teams.

-- Mike Napolitano made the switch from TBWA to take up the managing director role with eyes wide open to the "rebuild" project ahead of him, with a lofty to goal to return DDB Melbourne to its former powerhouse status.
+- Mike Napolitano made the switch from TBWA to take up the managing director role with eyes wide open to the "rebuild" project ahead of him, with a lofty goal to return DDB Melbourne to its former powerhouse status.

-- A people-first approach to leadership and a culture of creative excellence over "social events and beer fridges" was the driving of change, starting with two key hires that backed Napolitano's vision – Psembi Kinstan to oversee creative and Matt Pearce to run planning.
+- A people-first approach to leadership and a culture of creative excellence over "social events and beer fridges" was the driver of change, starting with two key hires that backed Napolitano's vision – Psembi Kinstan to oversee creative and Matt Pearce to run planning.

 - Structure played a role as well.
-Napolitano embraced the integration and relatively flat structure adopted by necessity in the trough of 2020 and scaled it back up sans siloes.
+Napolitano embraced the integration and relatively flat structure adopted by necessity in the trough of 2020 and scaled it up sans siloes.

 - A big sign things were paying off came in mid 2022 when DDB landed a prime position on Coles bespoke shop Smith Street alongside Omnicom media shop OMD.